-Take note of these, ask your SEO provider, if you have one, how they are going to improve your rankings.
+Take note of these and ask your SEO provider, if you have one, how they are going to improve your rankings.
 Using these tactics will undoubtedly not be in your favor.

 1. Keyword Stuffing

-Using keywords unnaturally too many times in the content of your page.
+Using keywords unnaturally too many times in the content of your page is too much.
 That pretty much sums it up.
-Write for a person reading your page, don't worry too much about the keywords.
+Write for a person reading your page, don’t worry too much about the keywords.
 Generally, when you write about a topic the keyword will be there enough times.
 A good example would be a 400-600 word blog post will have the keyword in it 3-4 times.

 2. Invisible Text

-Don't use it!
-This is an older trick that was effective in it's time, but so were horse drawn carriages.
+Don’t use it!
+This is an older trick that was effective in it’s time, but so were horse drawn carriages.
 This practice matches the color of the background and stuffs a lot of keywords at the bottom of a page.
-While you may think they are relevant, if your content isn't talking about them, they're not.
+While you may think they are relevant, they’re not.

 We used to generate an abundance of backlinks and the search engines recognized these backlinks as authority to our site thus improving overall SEO.
 Those days are gone!
 Links that come from sites that aren’t relevant to your content are bad.
 The best way to think about this, if the link has no purpose, not relevant to your site, it’s bad.
 Get rid of it and do it fast.